icookycom/IDM-Midpoint-POC-Employments-and-Positions/README.md

 # IDM-Midpoint-POC-Employments-and-Positions
-IDM Midpoint POC Employments and Positions<br>
+Proof of concept Employments and Positions in IDM Evolveum Midpoint 4.9.1<br>

 POC of a relationship between the User A and the User A employments as users and the User A positions as users.<br>
 Employments and Positions are created by resource, like Roles for Linked Object function, and like Users for Request Access<br>